Electra (satellite): History

 The Electra project was decided in November 2012 during a conference of ESA government ministers.
 In October 2013, ESA, SES and OHB signed a first private public partnership agreement for an initial one-year contract to define and develop the Electra platform.
-Magali Vaissiere, ESA's Director of Telecommunication and Integrated Applications said of the agreement, "“Electra is the first example of our Partner programme, where we are consolidating the model of partnerships with the private sector to help the introduction and adoption of innovative efficient solutions proposed by our industry".
+Magali Vaissiere, ESA's Director of Telecommunication and Integrated Applications said of the agreement, "Electra is the first example of our Partner programme, where we are consolidating the model of partnerships with the private sector to help the introduction and adoption of innovative efficient solutions proposed by our industry".

-In March 2016, ESA, SES and OHB finally signed the contract to produce the Electra satellite platform.
-Some six years behind schedule, largely because of delays to OHB's SmallGEO platform on which Electra is based, the launch of the first Electra satellite is now expected to be in 2023.
+In March 2016, ESA, SES and OHB signed the contract to produce the Electra satellite platform.
+Some six years behind schedule, largely because of delays to OHB's SmallGEO platform on which Electra is based, the launch of the first Electra satellite was then expected to be in 2023.
 The Electra satellite is intended to fill a lightweight gap in the all-electric satellite products now offered by builders of larger craft.